Australia's Sexiest Tradie

 Australia's Sexiest Tradie is a single-camera Australian mockumentary comedy television series on 7mate, created and written by Rick Donald, who also has the lead role.
 It is directed by Donald and Jason Perini and produced by Catherine Mack and Donald.

 Plot

 Australia's Sexiest Tradie follows the story of bogan plumber Frankie Wood.
-When local radio station, Heat FM, runs a seven-day competition to find "Australia's Sexiest Tradie", tradesman Franky Wood will go to any length to win and make his heartless father proud.
+When local radio station, Heat FM, runs a seven-day competition to find "Australia's Sexiest Tradie", tradesman Frankie Wood will go to any length to win and make his heartless father proud.
 As a finalist, Frankie finally has his moment in the spotlight with a documentary crew following his every move.
 But as the days pass, Frankie's portrayal of his perfect life starts to show cracks.